-673d Medical Operations Squadron - Approximately 360 health care professionals provide primary care including family medicine, pediatrics, internal medicine, and emergency medicine.
-Specialty care includes mental health, family advocacy, cardiopulmonary, dermatology, allergy/immunizations, neurology, gastroenterology, sleep lab, the traumatic brain injury clinic, substance abuse, physical, chiropractic, and occupational therapy.
-Normal clinic operations are weekdays 7:30 a.m. - 4:30 p.m. hours, with the exception of the Emergency Department which is 24/7.
+673d Medical Operations Squadron: Approximately 360 health care professionals provide primary care including family medicine, pediatrics, internal medicine, and emergency medicine.
+Specialty care includes mental health, family advocacy, cardiopulmonary, dermatology, allergy and immunizations, neurology, gastroenterology, sleep lab, the traumatic brain injury clinic, substance abuse, physical, chiropractic, and occupational therapy.
+Normal clinic operations are weekdays, 7:30 a.m. to 4:30 p.m., with the exception of the Emergency Department which is 24/7.

-673d Aerospace Medicine Squadron - The Aerospace Medicine Squadron provides the following services that support the wing and our beneficiaries: flight medicine, primary care, preventative/occupational medicine, force health management, optometry, public health, occupational and environmental surveillance, CBRNE identification, human performance enhancement training, disaster/flight line response services, and health promotion services.
-Sick call hours for personnel on flying status is provided daily from 7:30 a.m. - 8:30 a.m. hours at Flight Medicine in building 8497.
+673d Aerospace Medicine Squadron: The Aerospace Medicine Squadron provides the following services that support the wing and our beneficiaries: flight medicine, primary care, preventative and occupational medicine, force health management, optometry, public health, occupational and environmental surveillance, CBRNE identification, human performance enhancement training, disaster/flight line response services, and health promotion services.
+Sick call hours for personnel on flying status is provided daily from 7:30 to 8:30 a.m. at Flight Medicine in Building 8497.

-673d Surgical Operations Squadron - The Surgical Operations Squadron offers full surgical specialty capability for general surgery, orthopedics, podiatry, obstetrics/gynecology, urology, otorhinolaryngology, ophthalmology (including laser refractive surgery for active duty members), wound care, and comprehensive pain management.
+673d Surgical Operations Squadron: The Surgical Operations Squadron offers full surgical specialty capability for general surgery, orthopedics, podiatry, obstetrics and gynecology, urology, otorhinolaryngology, ophthalmology, including laser refractive surgery for active duty personnel, wound care, and comprehensive pain management.
 Currently, the speech pathology service is expanding service capabilities.

-673d Inpatient Operations Squadron - Patients requiring inpatient or overnight care are admitted to the intensive care unit, multi service unit, behavioral health, perinatal and neonatal unit, and labor and delivery unit.
-Our perinatal services unit won Alaska's 1st Safe Sleep Award for its dedication to the fight against SIDS (Sudden Infant Death Syndrome).
-Additionally, we were awarded the 2014 "Best Inpatient Facility Patient Safety Program".
+673d Inpatient Operations Squadron: Patients requiring inpatient or overnight care are admitted to the intensive care unit, multi service unit, behavioral health, perinatal and neonatal unit, and labor and delivery unit.
+Our perinatal services unit won Alaska's 1st Safe Sleep Award for its dedication to the fight against Sudden Infant Death Syndrome.
+Additionally, we were awarded the 2014 "Best Inpatient Facility Patient Safety Program."